IgnisDa/python-random-markdown-generator/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the Apache-2.0 License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments

 - Hat tip to anyone whose code was used
-- Inspiration

 [1]: https://github.com/python-poetry/poetry